Complying with OFCCP job posting requirements

 Affirmative Action Requirements

 Federal contractors must create and maintain an affirmative action plan.
-Answers to Frequently Asked Questions about affirmative action plans can help employers determine if their plan is in compliance with the law, and the Sample Affirmative Action Program can assist employres in development their own AAP.
+Answers to Frequently Asked Questions about affirmative action plans can help employers determine if their plan is in compliance with the law.
+Additionally, the OFCCP provides sample affirmative action plans to assist employers in developing their own AAP.

 The OFCCP requires that all federal contractors who accept job applications electronically make their on-line process accessible to individuals with disabilities.
-The OFCCP has created materials to educate contractors about their responsibilities towards applicants with disabilities.
+The OFCCP has materials to educate contractors about their responsibilities toward applicants with disabilities.

 The OFCCP provides a basic overview of its requirements as they apply to small contractors.
 Some of the information (for example, a listing of employment practices that foster equal employment opportunities) is relevant to larger employers as well.